Virgin Media Three: History

-UTV Ireland went on air at 7.25pm on 1 January 2015.
-The opening night included an hour-long episode of Emmerdale and a New Year special presented by Pat Kenny.
+UTV Ireland launched at 7:25 p.m. on 1 January 2015; its opening night of programmes featured a New Year's Day-themed launch special, Out with the Old — In with the U, which was hosted by veteran personality Pat Kenny and featured appearances by Hozier, Tommy Bowe, and other network personalities.
 Five days later, the channel launched its national news service, Ireland Live.